 - Filing Back Tax Returns – If you haven’t filed your taxes in a while, your tax help attorney can help you get those past-due returns filed.
 If after filing your back tax returns you find that you owe money, your attorney can help you set up payment arrangements with the IRS that will work for you.

-- Tax Lien Releases – A tax lien is when tax-collecting agency places a lien on your property or assets.
+- IRS Tax Lien Releases – A tax lien is when tax-collecting agency places a lien on your property or assets.
 This can include your home, personal property, and other financial assets.
 Your lawyer may be able to get liens released in a few different ways, including discharges of some of your property.

 - Tax Audit Representation – When the IRS audits your taxes, your financial situation can quickly turn into a nightmare.
 Having a lawyer help you through this situation can give you peace of mind.
 Your lawyer will make certain that your rights aren’t violated and that your tax liability is accurately calculated.

-- Penalty Interest Abatement – In some situations, your stated reason for being behind on your taxes will satisfy the IRS, and the agency may agree to waive or reduce the penalties that have been added to your tax bill.
+- IRS Penalty Abatement – In some situations, your stated reason for being behind on your taxes will satisfy the IRS, and the agency may agree to waive or reduce the penalties that have been added to your tax bill.
 This can quickly make your tax situation much easier to handle.

 Getting tax help from a lawyer can reduce the stress and fear you’ve been experiencing.
 Your attorney will listen to all of your concerns, analyze your tax situation, match your situation to a program or solution that will work for you, and help you understand the available options.